Published by Christina Riley. Last Updated on July 19, 2023.

 If you’re looking to get out and see more of the mountains, Little Switzerland is in a great spot.
-The mountain towns of Spruce Pine, Marion, and Old Fort are all close by.
+The mountain towns of Spruce Pine in Mitchell County and Marion and Old Fort in McDowell County are all close by.

 If you’re on the hunt for more waterfalls, Crabtree Falls is 10 minutes away and Tom’s Creek Falls is just 20 minutes from Little Switzerland.
 Those hikes are longer and more strenuous, so plan accordingly!